tajpouria/aws-solutions-architect-hands-on/README.md

 - [] Create all types of Storage Gateways.
 - [] Create AWS FSx for window and Lustre.

-SQS, SNS, Kinesis and Active MQ
+SQS, SNS, Kinesis and Amazon MQ

 - [] Create a SQS queue with encryption enabled.
 Send messages to it and receive messages from it.
 - [] Create a SQS queue with Visibility timeout of 40 seconds.
 Send messages to it and receive messages from it.